erri120/erri120.github.io/source/_posts/2021-02-04-CI-CD-for-RPG-Maker-Games.md

 fi
 ```

-Notice that we are again declaring the version and what file we want to download (see [RPGMPacker Releases](https://github.com/erri120/rpgmpacker/releases) and use either `rpgmpackerFile="RPMGPacker-Linux"` or `RPMGPacker-Windows.exe`), checking if the directory exists and downloading the file if it doesn't.
+Notice that we are again declaring the version and what file we want to download (see [RPGMPacker Releases](https://github.com/erri120/rpgmpacker/releases), checking if the directory exists and downloading the file if it doesn't.

 Now we have the tools we need at the following locations: